-Belarus is the “North Korea” of Europe says US diplomat
+Belarus is the “North Korea” of Europe, says US diplomat

 Lukashenko's "willingness to increase dependency on Russia in every possible sphere ... has brought him to the point of being in no position, really, to barely have a say in what it is Russia would decide to do militarily," Fisher said.

-The US and Nato members in the region fear that Russia will place troops inside Belarus and could launch an attack on the Baltics or Kyiv from Belarus.
+The US and NATO members in the region fear that Russia will station troops inside Belarus and could launch an attack on the Baltics or Kyiv from the country.

-Lukashenko has long resisted hosting a Russian military base in Belarus, while the Kremlin has been keen to set up a base there to act as a buffer state and halt the eastern expansion of Nato forces up to its border.
-The fear of Belarus moving closer to Nato under a government led by the current opposition is one of the reasons that the Kremlin has decided to back Lukashenko against almost universal opposition by the population.
+Lukashenko has long resisted hosting a Russian military base in Belarus, while the Kremlin has been keen to set up a base there to act as a buffer state and halt the eastern expansion of NATO forces up to its border.
+The fear of Belarus moving closer to NATO under a government led by the current opposition is one of the reasons that the Kremlin has decided to back Lukashenko against almost universal opposition from the population.

 Opposition leader and presidential candidate Svetlana Tikhanovskaya, who is widely believed to have won the August elections, also testified at the hearing and called for tougher US and European Union sanctions targeting Lukashenko's income sources, including "cronies who finance the regime" and state-run enterprises.